 Primary series is the foundational practice of Ashtanga Yoga.
 It has 48 poses, with a very wide range of movements.
 The postures range from basic to challenging, and you are not expected to do be able to do them all on the first time you try it out.
-In fact, this particular approach to Yoga follows a philosophy of learning that says it’s good to learn things slowly, a little at a time.
-So, if you are new to this class, please remember— you don’t have to do everything, but you can try as much as you like.
-If you have some Yoga experience and want to check it out, you can try as much is as comfortable for you and stop at any time in the series (or just hang out and watch to see what the poses look like) and keep coming back to learn new poses at your own pace.
+It’s good to learn things slowly, a little at a time, so if you are new to this class, please remember that you don’t have to do everything in the class, but you can try as much as you like.
+If you have some Yoga experience and want to check it out, please feel to join and do as much as is comfortable for you.

-Ashtanga Yoga follows a technique called vinyasa, which means the linking of breath and movement together.
-It is a structured and dynamic form of practicing yoga postures, and can have wonderful effects on the body, mind, and spirit.
-Enthusiasm and effort are encouraged for all spiritual endeavors, and Yoga considers that challenging ourselves is a good thing, we just have to be careful to monitor our levels of energy and awareness and remember that becoming a more conscious person is largely the objective of Yoga.
+Ashtanga Yoga is a structured and dynamic form of practicing yoga postures, and can have wonderful effects on the body, mind, and spirit.
+Enthusiasm and effort are encouraged for Yoga, which considers that challenging ourselves is a good thing.
+We just have to be careful in monitoring our levels of energy and awareness, as becoming a more conscious person is largely the objective of Yoga.

 ONE HOUR ASHTANGA

 For those who prefer a shorter practice, or do not have time for the longer full primary, this class is a great option.
-In this class we do sun salutations, standing poses, and then group the asanas of primary series together without as many jump backs.
+In this Friday morning class, we do the sun salutations, standing poses, and then group the asanas of primary series together without as many jump backs.
 Options are given for challenging asanas, and there are several asanas that are done in full primary that we do not do in this class, making it a slightly less complicated approach to the primary asanas.
 Even for those with lots of yoga experience, this class is recommended to gain a new perspective on how the primary asanas work together. .

 ONE HOUR ASANA CLASS

-In this class, we do an hour of poses that are largely from the various Hatha Yoga traditions.
+This class is comprised of an hour of postures that are largely drawn from the various Hatha Yoga traditions.
 These are postures I do in my own practice, many that we do not find in Ashtanga Yoga.
 It’s basically an all-level class.
-Some Ashtanga Yoga folks find it too easy, but for me, it works pretty well, and you get to move your body in ways that you don’t in an Ashtanga Yoga class.
+Some Ashtanga Yoga folks find it too easy, but for me, it works well, and you get to move your body in ways that you don’t in an Ashtanga Yoga class.
 This is a great class to try if you want to do some traditional Yoga practices or wish to explore other approaches to yoga asanas.
 I recommend it for both students and teachers of yoga.
 It’s important to move your body in different ways if you have become habituated to just one sequence or one type of movement, and so this class is an opportunity to do so.
 We also focus a lot of practices that are deeply calming for the nervous system.

 PRANAYAMA AND KRIYAS, BANDHAS, AND MUDRAS

-The practices of kriyas, bandhas, and mudras are elucidated in the Hatha Yoga texts for strengthening and purifying the nervous system.
+The practices of kriyas, bandhas, and mudras are described in the Hatha Yoga texts for strengthening and purifying the nervous system.
 In a typical class, you will learn different types of abdominal contractions, energizing breath patterns, and purificatory practices.
-They are an essential foundation for deeper Yoga practices.
-As well, they can be strengthening for the digestive and elimination systems.
+They are an essential foundation for deeper Yoga practices and are strengthening for the digestive and elimination systems.

-Pranayama is the science of quieting the mind and nervous system through various breathing practices.
-Respiration is an automatic function of the body, occurring approximately 21,600 times per day, 15-18 breaths per minute.
-Our breath is a wonderful indicator of our mental and emotional state, and our energy level, yet rarely do we pay attention to it.
-When we spend a few minutes each day paying attention to our breath we can shift our perception inwards and begin to build internal energy and calm.
-Pranayama is a practice for creating inner awareness and preparing for meditation.
+Pranayama is essentially the science of quieting the mind and nervous system through various breathing practices.
 The yogic texts say that stress and all the associated problems with stress are basically from the speed of the mind.
 When the mind is speeding along, stress accumulates, and our breathing gets faster as well.
 By slowing the breath, we slow the speed of the mind.
 With a calm mind, our yoga becomes more refined, and our minds become clear, organized, energized, and focused.